zeek/try-zeek/manager/static/examples/intel/intel-1/readme.markdown

 As you can see the script to read an intel data file and make Zeek notify you if it sees a match is very simple at the start.
 The "seen"-policy needs to be loaded.
-In a real setup, this would be done in the local.bro file.
+In a real setup, this would be done in the local.zeek file.
 The second step is to tell Zeek where to find the file and its name.

 Please have a look at the results.
 You can notice a new log-file called intel.log which contains